NomicFoundation/hardhat/README.md

 The default artifact format consists of a json containing:
 * `contractName`: a string with the name
 * `abi`: the abi array
-* `bytecode`: A hex (without "0x") string of the unlinked deployment bytecode.
+* `bytecode`: A hex (without `"0x"`) string of the unlinked deployment bytecode.
 If the contract is not deployable then this is an empty string.
-* `linkReferences`: The link references object as returned by solc-js.
+* `linkReferences`: The link references object as returned by `solc-js`.
 If no link is present then this is an empty object.

 ## Notes on 1.0.0 beta release